Jill Biden is finally ready to be first lady. Can she help her husband beat Trump?

 A 1977 newspaper article says that a month after their wedding, she was still traveling once a week to work at his downstate office in between volunteering at a child abuse center and learning to play the piano.
 (Joe, laughing, said he’d had no idea she was working for him.)
 Jill didn’t speak for that article, either, and Joe asked for privacy on her behalf, telling Wilmington’s Sunday News Journal, “I don’t want to get her into the political thing.”

 Tragedy struck again when Beau, an Iraq War veteran and former attorney general of Delaware, died in 2015 after two years with cancer.
-Jill, who lost her mother during the 2008 campaign, writes candidly about how grief changed her, describing herself as feeling “like a piece of china that’s been glued back together again” and admitting that she lost her faith and stopped going to church.
+Jill, who lost her mother during the 2008 campaign, writes candidly about how grief changed her, describing herself as feeling “like a piece of china that’s been glued back together again” and saying that she lost her faith and stopped going to church.

 “I thought at the time, and I still think now, that when she wrote it, she didn’t think her husband was going to run,” says Connie Schultz, a journalist and wife of Sen. Sherrod Brown (D-Ohio) who reviewed Jill’s memoir for The Post.
 The book came out in May 2019, a couple of weeks after Joe declared his candidacy.
 “If he had been planning to run, I have to believe there are people in the campaign who would have said, ‘I don’t think you want to be telling Catholic voters you no longer know what you think about God.’ ” (Jill told PBS’s Judy Woodruff that she’s regained her faith on the campaign trail.)

 Jill Biden has become, in her own way, a vessel for other people’s grief just like her husband is.
 She stayed in touch with the woman who came up to her after Beau’s death in a nail salon and burst out weeping, telling Jill she was a Gold Star mother.
 The same year Beau died, Jill’s social secretary, Carlos Elizondo, lost his mother, and the Bidens hosted a memorial mass for her, with 100 of Elizondo’s friends, at the vice president’s residence.
-Her first communications director, Courtney O’Donnell, tells the story of how her husband went into the intensive care unit for 10 days.
-One day, she left to take a shower and came back to find her unconscious husband covered in a new blanket with a tin of cookies by his bed.
+Her first communications director, Courtney O’Donnell, tells the story of how her husband had to have emergency surgery and spent 10 days in the hospital.
+One day, she left to take a shower and came back to find her sleeping husband covered in a new blanket with a tin of cookies by his bed.
 “I asked a nurse,” O’Donnell says, “and she said, ‘Oh, your boss came by.
 Sweet lady.’ ”

 This year, perhaps more than ever, America feels broken and in need of gluing back together.
 Nearly 170,000 Americans have died in the coronavirus pandemic, and families across the country are facing all kinds of losses.
 Jill Biden’s empathy could give shape to her potential role as first lady beyond issue advocacy.
 In June, Jill flew with her husband to Texas to sit down with George Floyd’s family before his Houston memorial service.
 After an hour-long meeting, she gave her cellphone number to one of Floyd’s sons who was having a particularly difficult time, recalls Ben Crump, the Floyd family’s attorney.
 “She gave the number,” Crump says, “and said, ‘You call me anytime.’ ”

 But before Jill Biden and her husband can try to make the White House empathetic again, they have to win an election that promises to be a knife fight.
 Trump is not above attacking the spouses of his opponents.
 He went after Ted Cruz’s wife, Heidi, for her looks during the 2016 primary and gleefully highlighted Bill Clinton’s sexual indiscretions during the general election.
 And while Trump hasn’t gone after Jill Biden yet, he’s made Hunter Biden a prime target.

 When asked about Trump investigating Hunter’s work for a Ukrainian energy company while his father was vice president, Jill has appealed to unenforceable rules of decorum: “My family is not fair game.
 Joe is running against him.
 That’s different.
 Not my children,” she said on a CBS “Sunday Morning” special.
-(Hunter Biden is 50 and has made the news before, opening up about his drug addiction and leaving his wife to marry Beau’s widow, which Joe and Jill publicly said they support.)
+(Hunter Biden is 50 and has made news before, opening up about his drug addiction, divorcing his wife of 23 years and having a romantic relationship with Beau’s widow while they were still grieving.
+Jill and Joe released a statement of support at the time.
+That relationship is over.)

 When it comes to accusations of impropriety against her husband, Jill has carefully played the apologist.
 “I think it was a space issue.
 They felt like they wanted more space,” she said on the CBS special, addressing accusations from Lucy Flores, a member of the Nevada State Assembly, and six other women who’ve accused Joe Biden of inappropriate touching.
 “Joe realized that and learned from it.”
 On former Senate aide Tara Reade’s claim of sexual assault against Joe, which he has denied, Jill has remained silent.

 When it comes to Joe’s former opponents, Jill has played a diplomatic role.
-Though she has said Harris’s attacks on Joe over school busing during a June 2019 debate “felt like a punch in the gut,” Jill reached out to Harris’s husband, Doug Emhoff, when Harris dropped out in December, wanting to convey that she understood how difficult and painful that decision must have been, said a person close to the Bidens who spoke on the condition of anonymity to describe the private conversation.
+Though she has said Harris’s attacks on Joe over school busing during a June 2019 debate “felt like a punch in the gut,” Jill reached out to Harris’s husband, Doug Emhoff, when Harris dropped out in December, wanting to convey that she understood how difficult and painful that decision must have been.
 Harris’s friendship with Beau when they were attorneys general in California and Delaware was also a key factor to her selection.

 Jane still wishes it was her husband accepting the Democratic nomination this week, of course, and says she and Bernie plan to keep pulling Joe Biden to the left on the issues; a former college president herself, Jane hopes to work with Jill on student debt and free college.
 (Jill currently supports free community colleges.)
 “Jill cares.
 She’s from a working-class background.
 That’s going to be good for America,” Jane said.

-Note: Correction: An earlier version of this story had several errors.
-Jill Biden's doctoral degree is an Ed.D, not a Ph.D.
-Jill Biden did not legally adopt Beau and Hunter Biden.
-Hunter Biden had a romantic relationship with Beau's widow, but they did not marry.